 Technology has the ability to make many different aspects of life much easier, and it can help to improve accuracy and efficiency.
 A good example of this is the increased use of barcode scanners by those who are working in shipping and warehousing.
-The scanners are often used when shipping goods, receiving goods, loading, taking in returns, and more.
+Barcode scanning equipment is often used when shipping goods, receiving goods, loading, taking in returns, and more.
 With the evolution of smart phone, physical barcode scanners are not the only option for Supply chain professionals.
-In this blog, I would like to present you app based scanning options.
+In this blog, I would like to present you mobile app based scanning options.

 Fortunately, mobile technology can come through again to help.
-By using smartphone apps, for low frequency use cases, it can help to solve a range of problems that the scanners themselves can’t.
+By using mobile applications, for low frequency use cases, it can help to solve a range of problems that the scanners themselves can’t.
 It can also help make it easier for the employees to take care of more tasks faster and to do it all in real-time.

 The phones are lightweight when compared to scanners, and most employees will have a smartphone or at least know how to use one.
-The apps will also be capable of displaying information that is not possible with a regular barcode scanner.
+These mobile barcode apps for Android and iPhones are also capable of displaying information that is not possible with a regular barcode scanner.
 For example, it is possible to display information such as transfers, bin, lot number, and restocking information, updates, and more.
-Ultimately, the employees will be able to do more with the app than they would be able to do with a scanner, making their jobs more efficient.
+Ultimately, the employees will be able to do more with the mobile app than they would be able to do with a scanner, making their jobs more efficient.

 Benefits from a barcode scanning mobile app are –

 Barcode scanning apps instantly upload the data to the primary system and ensure that employees have real-time information related to inventory and shipping.
 This information can help employees eliminate selling items that are not actually in stock.